MrKmall/portfolio/README.md

 ## About me

-Hello, MrKmall (A.K.A Kemal) here.
+Hello, Muhammad Kemal Idris (A.K.A MrKmall) here.
 A curious person that want to catch his dreams.

 I have graduated from a Vocational School at Bogor City, Jawa Barat Indonesia studying Computer and Network Engineering.
 Now crossing the workline from "Hardware Based" to "Software Based".